-Fig 1 .
+Fig 1.
 TIP4P energy minimized structure of water cluster containing 50 water molecules.

-3.2 Formation of Criegee Intermediate (CI): Carbonyl oxides or CIs are those atmospheric intermediate which significantly act as non-photolytic source of many tropospheric reaction processes.
-Johnson et.al proved that the carbonyl oxides are produced via alkene ozonolysis having significant amount of internal energy to undergo either unimolecular or bimolecular reactions depending upon their stability.
-As tropospheric abundances of alkenes and ozone are relatively higher, it is worthwhile to study the formation of CI through the reaction between C_2H_4 with O_3 .
+3.2 Formation of Criegee Intermediate (CI): Carbonyl oxides or CIs is the source of many tropospheric reaction processes.
+Johnson et.al proved that the carbonyl oxides are produced via alkene ozonolysis having significant amount of internal energy to undergo either unimolecular or bimolecular reactions depending upon their stability.22 As tropospheric abundances of alkenes and ozone are relatively higher, it is worthwhile to study the formation of CI through the reaction between C_2H_4 with O_3 .
 Fig 2 shows the reaction energetic.